avantec-iot/avantec-thingsboard/docs/index.rst

 ..
-Using Avantec HVAC device with ThingsBoard documentation master file, created by sphinx-quickstart on Tue Dec 20 10:31:29 2022.
+Using Avantec HVAC devices with ThingsBoard documentation master file, created by sphinx-quickstart on Tue Dec 20 10:31:29 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ************************************************
-Using Avantec HVAC device with ThingsBoard
+Using Avantec HVAC devices with ThingsBoard
 ************************************************

 `Avantec`_ provides some networking HVAC solutions.
 A series of networked HVAC devices in these solutions are connected to `ThingsBoard`_ IoT platform through `MQTT`_ protocol.